DASHVANTH-03/STAC-Tasks/hardware/Task- 01/README.md

 - I connected the cathode of LED directly to the ground port in aurdino and the anode to digital pin 13 with 150 Ω resistor in series.
 - In programming terminal I set pin 13 to output mode and inside loop block i configured pin 13 to high,wait 1 sec,pin 13 to low
 #### result
-  The LED blincked without shorting
+  The LED blinked without shorting

 ## Control the blink with a button: